-- Demonstrates how organisational governance, ethical practices and principles of corporate and social responsibility are upheld, whilst sustaining or enhancing a client's ethical position. - Demonstrates the interests of all stakeholders are addressed in a balanced manner, ensuring a positive environmental impact. - Demonstrates how sustainable business relationships are developed based on mutual confidence, trust and respect. - Demonstrates how colleagues are supported and performance or behaviour issues are addressed fairly. - Demonstrates leading activities to develop organisational diversity and inclusion.
+- Demonstrates how organisational governance, ethical practices and principles of corporate and social responsibility are upheld, whilst sustaining or enhancing a client's ethical position. - Demonstrates the interests of all stakeholders are addressed in a balanced manner, ensuring a positive social, governance and environmental impact. - Demonstrates how sustainable business relationships are developed based on mutual confidence, trust and respect.

+Demonstrates leading activities to develop organisational diversity and inclusion.